The Days and Nights of Molly Dodd: Reception and network change

-After it was canceled by NBC, Lifetime cable network picked the show up, first re-airing the 26 episodes originally produced, then commissioning three more 13-episode seasons for 1989, 1990, and 1991.
-When they were rerun on Lifetime, the original 26 episodes were time-sped (usually during both acts), and the opening titles were trimmed.
-After production ceased, Lifetime would continue to air Molly Dodd in reruns until 1993.
+After its NBC cancelation, cable network Lifetime picked up the series, first re-airing the 26 episodes originally produced, and then commissioning three more 13-episode seasons for 1989, 1990, and 1991.
+When they were rerun on Lifetime, the original 26 episodes were time-sped (usually during both acts), and the opening titles trimmed.
+After production ceased, Lifetime continued to air Molly Dodd in reruns until 1993.

 Awards and nominations

-The show earned Brown five Emmy Award nominations as Outstanding Lead Actress in a Comedy Series, one for each year the show was on.
-Brown won a CableACE Award for Best Actress in a Dramatic Series in 1991, while the fifth and final Season was airing.
+The show earned Brown five Emmy Award nominations as Outstanding Lead Actress in a Comedy Series, one for each year of the show's run.
+Brown won a CableACE Award for Best Actress in a Dramatic Series in 1991, during the fifth and final season's airing.
 Tarses was also the recipient of multiple nominations.

 Music rights

 Despite some demand for the show on DVD or streaming services, the original producers did not clear music rights for subsequent broadcast.
 Although Brown often sang as Molly, the cost to secure the rights to the music itself would be substantial.
 In an interview, Brown indicated "all the songs that I sang, they never got the rights.
 So [the show is] in a vault somewhere and will never see the light of day."